mkristian/rails-resty-gwt/README.md

 then you have all the `rails`, `rake`, `rspec` commands installed by your gems with gems + jars in place.

-## compile to javascript ##

-which is not needed for development. to compile the java code as follows.

-`gwt compile`

-the first compile does the java to classfile compilation which is needed for the second step to compile the java to javascript

 ## scaffold a resource ##

 now you can scaffold a model